Iggys4ur/mod-04_marketing-musings/README.md

-# Marketing Musings
+# [Module 4] Marketing Musings
-A personal blog page tailored to marketing students
+A personal blog page tailored to marketing students - for RU Full Stack Coding Bootcamp 6/2024

 ## What I Learned From This Project
 Developing this personal blog provided hands-on experience with: